ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

       PREDEF_GRID_NAME: RRFS_CONUS_25km
       QUILTING: true

-Due to the limited number of processors on MacOS systems, users must also configure the domain decomposition defaults (usually, there are only 8 CPUs in M1-family chips and 4 CPUs for x86_64).
+Due to the limited number of processors on MacOS systems, users must also configure the domain decomposition defaults (usually, there are only 8 CPUs in M1-family chips and 4 CPUs for x86_64 chips).

 For :ref:`Option 1 <MacDetails>`, add the following information to ``config.yaml``: